 There are the following advantages such as;

-As these soils have a high moisture-holding capacity so it prevents loss of irrigation water.
+- As these soils have a high moisture-holding capacity so it prevents the loss of irrigation water.

-This type of soil is very good for road constructions because after compaction they allow little or no penetration of water.
+- This type of soil is very good for road construction because after compaction they allow little or no penetration of water.

 - They attract and hold positively charged particles such as calcium, magnesium, and potassium.

 Share this information with Your Friends & Spread the love